graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Alternates may include Collections, but not nullability.
 An Alternate must not reference itself, without Collections, even recursively.

-An object Type reference may be an Internal, Simple or another object Type.
+An object Type reference may be an Internal, Simple, Dual or another object Type.
 If an object Type it may have Type Arguments of object Type references.

 A object is defined with an optional Parent Type and one or more Fields.